amarasovic/academic-kickstart/content/post/transformer_2020.md

 ]
 +++

-You can downlaod a pdf version of the following text by <a href="BERT_base_Transformer.pdf" download>clicking here</a>.
+You can downlaod a pdf version of the following text by <a id="raw-url" href="https://github.com/amarasovic/academic-kickstart/raw/master/content/post/BERT_base_Transformer.pdf">clicking here</a>.

 &nbsp;